thegland/wooldid/README.md

 # wooldid: Estimation of Difference-in-Differences Treatment Effects with Staggered Treatment Onset Using Heterogeneity-Robust Two-Way Fixed Effects Regressions

-This program offers a suite of tools in STATA for implementing difference-in-differences style analyses with staggered treatment onset using the two-way fixed effects approach proposed in Wooldridge (2021) and the high dimensional fixed effects estimators developed by Correia (2017).
+This program offers a suite of tools in Stata for implementing difference-in-differences style analyses with staggered treatment onset using the two-way fixed effects approach proposed in Wooldridge (2025) and the high dimensional fixed effects estimators developed by Correia (2017).
 Features include:

 - Estimation of multiple types of overall average treatment effects
 - Estimation of event study style estimates of treatment effects in particular years relative to treatment using the user's choice of a pooled or fixed reference period
-- Estimation of various pre-trend tests: various types of average pre-treatment effects, testing the hypothesis that all pre-treatment relative time period specific effects are zero, testing the hypothesis that all relative time period specific effects (pre-and post-treatment) are on a single line
+- Estimation of various pre-trend tests: various types of average pre-treatment effects, testing the hypothesis that all pre-treatment relative time period specific effects are zero, testing the hypothesis that all relative time period specific effects (pre- and post-treatment) are on a single line
 - Estimation of subgroup/treatment-arm specific effects, including comparisons of effects across subgroups, tests for homogeneity of treatment effects across subgroups, and subgroup specific pre-trend tests
 - Estimation of the average marginal treatment effect of a continuous treatment variable (experimental)
 - Production of event study plots, histograms of treatment effects by cohorts, and plots of treatment effects across the distribution of a continuous treatment variable